gr8mustachio/ux-dawdle/phaseIII/README.md

 ## Introduction

-!!!
-Describe the general problem that the project is trying to solve and the focus of this interval of work !!!
+The objective of our project is to create a DAWS program that is easily accessible to users of all levels while giving a diverse instrument reservoir and a simple user interface.
+In Phase III the goal is to
 ## Methods

 !!!
 Describe research methods you used to discover new insights, which explains the purpose of each.
 Provide enough detail that someone would be able to faithfully reproduce your research. !!!